mt-67/Automated_DB_Monitoring/README.md

 The databases of 5 airlines were used as a basis.
 Collecting metrics for monitoring.

 Customization

 Install PostgreSQL.
 Download the database from the file in the « Aero_pg_script.sql » repository.
 Create an Aero database.

+Activate the pg_stat_statements extension to collect statistics.
+- RAM memory usage
+- CPU usage
+- Query execution time
+- Database availability

+The algorithm of actions for activating this extension :

+Find the location of the « postgresql.conf » file, it is located in the PostgreSQL data directory.

+Type Bash into the console
 ```Bash
 systemctl status postgresql
 ```

+This will show the path to the data files, including « postgresql.conf »

+Example:
+vim /usr/local/var/postgres/postgresql.conf

+Find the shared_preload_libraries line and add pg_stat_statements

+shared_preload_libraries = 'pg_stat_statements’

+Save the file

+Restart the PostgreSQL server

+Open the file in the vim text editor
 # The project team

+- Matsvei Asipenka — DevOps engineer